Kurizaki/Whisker-Jump/documentation.md

 | 5.A  | 20.09.24 | Cyril & Lorenzo        | Display high score post-game.                                  | 30'           |
 | 6.A  | 20.09.24 | Dorian           | Ensure stationary platforms work correctly.                    | 180'          |
 | 6.B  | 20.09.24 | Dorian & Cyril           | Add moving, breakable, and one-time platforms.                 | 300'          |

+## 3. Decision

+The decision for the next phase of the Whisker Jump project is to prioritize the completion of core functionalities to ensure a minimum viable product (MVP) that supports essential gameplay elements.

 ## 4. Implementation